flammie/flammie.github.io/google-reviews-fails.markdown

 ## Legal threats for negative google maps reviews in Germany

-This is a short part of the collection of legal threats I've gotten from Google / restauarnt owners in Germany for giving one or two star reviews on Google maps.
+This is just a sample from the collection of legal threats I've gotten from Google / restauarnt owners in Germany for giving one or two star reviews on Google maps.

 Following is a list of low quality places in Germany I have reviewed that have decided to try to sue me: